 A freehold is a gathering of local changelings who agree to ensure each other's safety and counteract the influence of the True Fae in the mortal world.
-It is a safe haven for escapees, a social crossroads, and a larger stage for the Courts in the area.
+It's a safe haven for escapees, a social crossroads, and a larger stage for the Courts in the area.
 It also serves as the meeting place between the fae world and everyday life, where changelings can be themselves amongst their own kind.

 While smaller freeholds are more easily hidden and protected, larger freeholds have more to offer, from magical services to mundane benefits like a place to stay.
 And although an area might only have enough changelings to make up one freehold, a larger metropolitan region could have several vying for resources, territory, and respect.
 Whether they like it or not, changelings need each other and most will eventually end up requiring a freehold’s aid.

 Coming up with a nuanced organization of changelings isn’t necessarily a simple task, however.
 The core books provide basic details about freeholds, Lords of Summer went further in-depth for first edition, and Oak, Ash and Thorn put the basics in the players' hands in second edition, with only a few key concerns to cover.
-If you want a more detailed freehold, it can be difficult to know where to begin, what to include, and where to end.
+If you want a more detailed freehold, it can be difficult to know where to begin, what to include, and where to stop.

+The Freehold Basics section starts with names.
+A long-standing freehold can have a historic name, nickname, and/or an official name used in pledges and such.
 Here are some examples of freehold name sources which can reflect a lot about a freehold you create:

 Named after founders or local heroes (Arlene's Gather, first edition)